dragonffdev/invite-manager/README.md

 # invite-manager
-a project for invite manager with mention an member count and also many commands !!
+a project for invite manager with mention and member count and also many commands !!